top of page

 • Nausea meds: not required; may be ordered if requested or desired.

-• Pain meds: most patients report good pain control with tylenol with or without ibuprofen with tramadol for breakthrough pain.
+• Pain meds: many patients report good pain control with tylenol with or without ibuprofen with tramadol for breakthrough pain.

 Please note that this is not a complete list and is generalized for the average patient.
 We recognize that each patient will have individualized needs and therefore will require specific items not present on this list.